TheTexta/obsidian-main/Gene.md

+#biological-psychology

-A gene is a clump of DNA which codes for shit that the body does.
+Gene::A gene is a clump of DNA which codes for shit that the body does.
 Genes are passed from parents to offspring and contain information necessary to specify physical and biological traits.